PanderMusubi/geoipblock/README.md

 https://inai.de/projects/xtables-addons/geoip.php and
 https://codeberg.org/jengelh/xtables-addons for more information.

-In case your organization uses network hardware from Sisco Systems, Juniper, etc. it is also possible to configure blocking on IP-based geographical locations.
+In case your organization uses network hardware from Cisco Systems, Juniper, etc. it is also possible to configure blocking on IP-based geographical locations.